-This easy Shrimp Scampi is truly restaurant quality!
-Simple to make with juicy shrimp and tossed in a garlic and lemon butter sauce with white wine and paired with linguine.
+This easy and delicious Shrimp Scampi is restaurant quality!
+It’s simple to make with juicy shrimp and tossed in a garlic and lemon butter sauce with white wine and paired with linguine.
 It’s perfect for a special occasion or quick weeknight dinner.
 Serve it with a side of crusty bread to soak up the flavorful sauce.

 Table of contents

-This classic seafood dish has the popular garlic butter sauce that is bursting with fresh flavors.
-Plus, it is so nice that this recipe uses such simple ingredients too!
+This classic seafood dish has the popular butter garlic scampi sauce that is bursting with fresh flavors.
+Plus, it is so nice that simple ingredients are needed to make this recipe!

 What is Shrimp Scampi?

-Italian cooks would make a scampi that is made with prawn, which is similar to a shrimp.
-But in the US, it typically consists of large shrimp that are sautéed or grilled and served in a garlic butter sauce with white wine and is then served over pasta or rice.
+Italian cooks would make a classic shrimp scampi recipe with prawn, which is similar to a jumbo shrimp.
+But in the US, it typically consists of large shrimp that are sautéed or grilled and served in a garlic butter sauce with wine and lemon juice and is then served over pasta or rice.
 It is usually flavored with parsley and red pepper flakes and may also include other ingredients like cherry tomatoes or capers.

-Shrimp – I like using fresh or frozen, thawed wild-caught shrimp.
-Cook with tails on or with tails removed if you’d like.
+Shrimp – I like using a pound of shrimp, fresh or frozen, thawed wild-caught shrimp.
+Cook with tails on or with tails removed and devein the shrimp if you’d like.
+Feel free to use more shrimp if preferred.

-Olive oil – To help sear the shrimp to a perfect texture.
+Olive oil – To help sear the shrimp.

 Butter – To enhance the richness of the sauce.
 I recommend using unsalted butter not margarine.